 Members of the Korean Royal Family

 The awards given to Emperor Kwangmu, Emperor Sunjong and Crown Prince Yi Un, while obvious from the pictures, are not recorded by date.
 So, they do not show up in the official recipient roles.
+For additional still pictures see the film The Korean Imperial Family 대한제국 황실가족.

 was related to the Royal Family through Queen Min, the official wife of Emperor Kwangmu.
 He was awarded the Order of Taeguk, 1st Class (Apr.
 22, 1900), and the Grand Cordon of the Order of the Plum Blossom (Sept.
 16, 1904).
 On Nov.
 18th 1905, Korea signed the Protectorate Treaty with Japan.
-After a series of protests, Min Yong-hwan committed suicide on Nov.
+After a series of protests, Min Yeong-hwan committed suicide on Nov.
 30th 1905.
 The day after his suicide, he was awarded the Grand Cordon of the Golden Measure (Dec.
 1, 1905).
 In 1962, he was awarded the Order of National Foundation, Republic of Korea Medal (1st Class).

 Fifth son of Emperor Kwangmu.
 He received the Order of the Golden Measure (Apr.
 9, 1906).